Public beta · 1.0 incoming · macOS 26.4 (Tahoe) · Apple Silicon only

 Out of the way, in your eyeline

-A 16-point strip on whichever edge you pin it to.
-It rides above every window — including fullscreen apps — follows you across Spaces, and passes clicks through to whatever is underneath.
-You'll forget it's a panel until your levels move.
+A thin strip on whichever edge you pin it to.
+It rides above every window, including fullscreen apps, follows you across Spaces, and passes clicks through to whatever is underneath.
+It is built to live in peripheral vision, where motion and color shifts are noticed before you stop working.

 02